rajanish4/Dicom-anonymization/README.md

 3. run **python main.py [input_folder_path] [output_folder_path]**

     - The input_folder_path should contain all subfolders that hold all images for each sequence.
+The path name should ideally have no spaces in them.

     - The output_folder_path can be any folder where all anonymized files corresponding to single patient are stored.